ScriptRaccoon/raccoonjobs/README.md

 # Raccoon Jobs

-This is a web service that leverages various endpoints that are called regularly via <https://cron-job.org>.
+This is a web service that leverages various endpoints that are called regularly via cron jobs (for example, via cron-jobs.org or via Google Apps Script).

 ## Setup of the repository